This article was originally published in November 2017. It has been revised to reflect more recent research.

 People with these other conditions may also take medications that affect sleep.
 For example, many people with ADHD take stimulants, which are known to cause insomnia.

 In some cases, people on the spectrum carry mutations that make them prone to sleep problems.
-A 2015 study suggests that individuals with autism are twice as likely as typical people to have mutations in genes that govern the sleep-wake cycle.
+Studies suggest that individuals with autism are more likely than typical people to have mutations in genes that govern the sleep-wake cycle or those that have links to insomnia.
 Some studies suggest that people on the spectrum carry mutations that affect levels of melatonin, a natural hormone that controls sleep.

 How can researchers assess sleep problems in people with autism?